 Like many things in the modern world, lithium battery technology is changing all the time, and in quite dramatic ways.
-New materials and chemical reactions are being tested every day, all in the name of reducing costs and meeting the ever-growing demand.
-But in order to be done efficiently and safely, it’s important that these tests be done in a specially designed, ultra-low humidity dry rooms.
+New materials and chemical reactions are being tested every day, so companies can reduce costs and fulfil growing demand.
+But to be done efficiently and safely, these tests must be done in specially designed, ultra-low humidity dry rooms.
 This is primarily because of the chemical reactions that can happen if they aren’t.

 Whenever you’re working with chemicals the environment you work in must be very carefully considered.
-With batteries, you have chemical components like lithium-ion, lithium iron phosphate, graphene and more, which means you need a stable environment with less than 1% humidity, as these particularly chemicals are highly sensitive to moisture.
+With batteries, you have chemical components like lithium-ion, lithium iron phosphate, graphene and more.
+This means you need a stable environment with less than 1% humidity, as these chemicals are highly sensitive to moisture.

 On top of the safety concerns, keeping air moisture levels low is necessary to help achieve high levels of product yield, better quality control, energy efficiency, cycle life and even end storage capacity for every batter produced in the plant.
 In short, it might be the single most important element in creating a manufacturing space for lithium batteries.

 When we look at this kind of installation known as a ‘dry room’.
 The applications are much wider than just lithium batteries – all it takes is a unique angle.
 With the advent of consumer electronics, electric vehicles, solar power and grid storage applications, there is a huge variety of battery production processes, each using a unique chemical process and needing its own environmental controls.